 These outlets may sometimes be located within another business, local Government offices, or in the main street of regional town.

-We are a booking agent for: local tours and cruises, accommodation, Coorong and Murray River cruising, National Park Entry and Camping Permits and Kangaroo Island Sealink.
+We are a booking agent for: local tours and cruises including the Paddle Steamer Oscar W, accommodation, Coorong and Murray River cruising, National Park Entry and Camping Permits as well as Kangaroo Island Sealink.

 We have an extensive souvenir and gift shop stocking a good selection of books including: local, River Murray and Australian histories and stories, children's books and field guides, local and Australian made products, Storm Boy Books and DVD's, aboriginal souvenirs, magnets, toys, postcards and T-Towels.